-The following command is used to switch the DATA-CUBE3 to config mode and access the internal memory:
+The following command is used to switch the DATA-CUBE3 to configuration mode and access the internal memory where the measurement data is saved:

+'''

-root@CCOXX:~# ccube-hardware dcube switch config
+root@CC0XX:~# ccube-hardware dcube switch config

 Switch DCUBE into configuration/data access mode...

 Enable 5V for USB-Host access

 Switch USB port to DCUBE

 Waiting for DCUBE SD-Card...

+'''

-Now the filesystem of the DATA-CUBE3 can be mounted and files can be removed.
+Now the file system of the DATA-CUBE3 can be mounted and files can be removed.